-Summary 4

-Background 5

-Purpose 5

-Who can make a public interest disclosure?
-5

-How do you make a public interest disclosure?
-5

-What can a public interest disclosure be made about?
-6

-Improper conduct definition 6

-Detrimental action definition 7

-Who can a public interest disclosure be made to?
-8

-What happens after a public interest disclosure is made?
-8

-What protections does the discloser receive?
-8

-Welfare management 9

-Protection from detrimental action 9

-State Revenue Office employees who have public interest disclosures made against them 10

-Disclosers implicated in public interest disclosures 10

-Confidentiality of disclosures 11

-Alternatives to making a public interest disclosure 11

-Reviewing these procedures 11

-Appendix A: Definitions of public body and public officer 12
+Summary 4 Background 5 Purpose 5 Who can make a public interest disclosure?
+5 How do you make a public interest disclosure?
+5 What can a public interest disclosure be made about?
+6 Definitions 6 Who can a public interest disclosure be made to?
+7 What happens after a public interest disclosure is made?
+8 What protections does the discloser receive?
+8 Welfare management 8 Protection from detrimental action 9 State Revenue Office employees who have public interest disclosures made against the m10 Disclosers implicated in public interest disclosures Confidentiality of disclosers Alternatives to making a public interest disclosure Reviewing these procedures Appendix A: Definitions of public body and public officer For the purposes of the Public Interest Disclosures Act 2012: Section 6 of the Independent Broad-based Anti-corruption Commission Act 2011 provide es:12